charliecalvert/CloudNotes/Assignments/HerokuStarter.md

 origin	https://git.heroku.com/charlie001.git (push)
 </pre>

-To switch from using HTTPS to SSH, issue this command:
+To switch from using HTTPS to SSH, you can issue this command, but I have found it to be very dangerous:

 <pre>
 git config --global url.ssh://git@heroku.com/.insteadOf https://git.heroku.com/
 </pre>

+It would be simpler just to open **.git/config** and edit your git URLs by hand.

-Check it, to confirm that you are now using an SSH command:
+To check your work and confirm that you are now using SSH, run **git remote -v**:

 <pre>
 $ git remote -v